 Boarding teaches children to take responsibility for their possessions, to organise themselves for the day ahead and to get along with others, whether they are friends or not.
 Another significant aspect of boarding, admittedly more popular with parents than their offspring, is that pupils’ access to mobile technology and screens of all kinds is very restricted.
 Policies vary; some schools only allow reading devices such as Kindles, others may let older pupils use phones or iPads for an hour or two after homework (with supervision).
 Conversely, modern technology also makes it easier for families to stay in contact via email, Skype or phone.
 Some preps have kept landlines so that pupils can call home without recourse to mobiles.
 It’s up to parents to decide which regime is most suitable for their child.

 If it suits the family and the child, boarding at prep school can be a very positive experience, building confidence and social skills and, perhaps, allowing children a little extra time to mature at their own pace before starting senior school.

 A complete guide to the UK's best boarding schools.
-New for Summer 2020 and featuring impartial, candid school reviews of more than 360 of the UK's leading junior, senior, independent and state boarding schools.
+New for Spring 2022 and featuring impartial, candid school reviews of more than 350 of the UK's leading junior, senior, independent and state boarding schools.
 Ideal for families interested in boarding, visit The Good Schools Guide shop to discover more about our latest edition and to order your copy.